-The needs of, and opportunities in, the semi-arid tropics must be recognized.
+The needs of, and opportunities in, the drylands must be recognized.
 These tough environments require investment to be able to achieve their Sustainable Development Goal targets.

 We operate in a very dynamic environment of changing partner and donor priorities, a global pandemic and civil unrest.
-The needs of the semiarid tropics and the value of ICRISAT’s mandate crops are already well recognized, we will engage with, and convince, a much wider range of partners, collaborators and non-traditional funders who are key to our engagement for research partnerships and funding.
+The needs of the drylands and the value of ICRISAT’s mandate crops are already well recognized.
+We will engage with, and convince, a much wider range of partners, collaborators and non-traditional funders who are key to our engagement for research partnerships and funding.

-While our bilateral funding will continue to critical contributions to our research portfolio to fulfil our mission, new areas of non-traditional funding and investment will be important to diversify our funding portfolio, reduce funding cycle risks and remain relevant in changing funding environments.
-New funders and investors will be approached, and existing non-traditional funding areas strengthened, such as our engagement with CSR programs.
+While our bilateral funding will continue to make critical contributions to our research portfolio to fulfil our mission, new areas of non-traditional funding and investment will be important to diversify our funding portfolio, reduce funding cycle risks and remain relevant in changing funding environments.
+New funders and investors will be approached, and existing non-traditional funding areas strengthened, such as our engagement with Corporate Social Responsibility programs.

 Critical success factors